Hellenic Foundation for Culture: Philike Etairia Museum

 The Philike Etairia Museum was established at 1979.
 In 1994 the museum moved to its historical location, the building where Athanasios Tsakalof, Nikolaos Skoufas and Emmanuel Xanthos founded Philike Etairia (Friendly Society) in 1814.
 The Friendly Society made preparations for the Greek War of independence of 1821.
-Prominent Greeks such as Grigorios Maraslis, a great benefactor who was Mayor of Odessa for some years, left their mark permanently on the face of the city.
+Prominent Greeks such as Grigorios Maraslis, a great benefactor who was Mayor of Odesa for some years, left their mark permanently on the face of the city.

-Between 1991 and 1993 the Hellenic Foundation for Culture restored the Odessa museum in cooperation with private individuals, the Odessa Museum of Regional History and museums from Greece.
+Between 1991 and 1993 the Hellenic Foundation for Culture restored the Odesa museum in cooperation with private individuals, the Odesa Museum of Regional History and museums from Greece.

 Initiatives

-Μιλάμε Ελληνικά – We Speak Greek HFC offers lessons in Modern Greek at its branches in Alexandria, Belgrade, Bucharest, Odessa, and Trieste.
+Μιλάμε Ελληνικά – We Speak Greek HFC offers lessons in Modern Greek at its branches in Alexandria, Belgrade, Bucharest, Odesa, and Trieste.
 The Alexandria branch also offers Ancient Greek.
 All the HFC branches operate as testing centers for the official certification in Greek.

 Thessaloniki International Book Fair (TBF) was established in 2004 by EKEVI and since 2014 is under the aegis of HFC.
 The International Book Fair attracts every year more than 400 publishers, delegations from 30 countries, 65.000 visitors and take place 200 cultural events.
-Through TBF the Hellenic Foundation for Culture participates in International Book Fairs abroad such as in Frankfurt, in Istanbul, in Kiev and in Belgrade.
+Through TBF the Hellenic Foundation for Culture participates in International Book Fairs abroad such as in Frankfurt, in Istanbul, in Kyiv and in Belgrade.

 International Cultural Academy was founded in 2014 aiming to bring together researchers, diplomats and stakeholders from the fields of cultural management, media, arts, politics and international relations.
 The academy offers 5 days of seminars, workshops and excursions and it takes place in venues of historical importance in Greece.
 Since 2014 the Academy has been hosted in Ancient Olympia and at the island of Rhodes.